Correspondence theorems for tropical curves I: Preliminaries

+By the condition for pre-log curves, the components $\{C_{0, v(i)}\}$ are disjoint and the subgraphs $\{\Gamma_{v(i)}\}$ are also disjoint.
+Note that each $C_{0, v(i)}$ is an irreducible rational curve.

-\begin{rem} If $(\Gamma, h)$ is immersive, then a pre-log curve of type $(\Gamma, h)$ is just the {maximally degenerate curve} of \cite[Definition 5.6]{NS}. \end{rem} \begin{defn} A tropical curve $(\Gamma, h)$ satisfying Assumption A is \emph{smoothable} if the following holds: There is a pre-log curve $\varphi_0: C_0\to X_0$ of type $(\Gamma, h)$ with the following property.
-Namely, there exists a family of stable maps over a pointed curve $(D, x_0)$
+\begin{rem} If $(\Gamma, h)$ is immersive, then a pre-log curve of type $(\Gamma, h)$ is the \emph{maximally degenerate curve} of \cite[Definition 5.6]{NS}. \end{rem} \begin{defn} A 3-valent tropical curve $(\Gamma, h)$ is \emph{smoothable} if there is a pre-log curve $\varphi_0\colon C_0\to X_0$ of type $(\Gamma, h)$ with the following property.
+Namely, there exists a family of stable maps over $\Bbb C$

-such that $\mathfrak C/D$ is a flat family of pre-stable curves whose fiber over $x_0$ is isomorphic to $C_0$, and the restriction of $\Phi$ to $x_0$ is a stable map equivalent to $\varphi_0$.
+such that $\mathfrak C/\Bbb C$ is a flat family of pre-stable curves whose fiber over $0$ is isomorphic to $C_0$, and the restriction of $\Phi$ to $C_0$ is a stable map equivalent to $\varphi_0$.
 We also call such a pre-log curve \emph{smoothable}. \end{defn} \begin{rem} The smoothability of a tropical curve does not depend on the choice of a toric variety $X$ associated to it or a degeneration of $X$ defined respecting the tropical curve. \end{rem} See \cite[Section 5]{NS}, for more information about lines and maximally degenerate pre-log curves.
-Given an immersive trivalent tropical curve, we can construct maximally degenerate pre-log curves (\cite[Proposition 5.7]{NS}), and vice versa (\cite[Construction 4.4]{NS}).
-The arguments there extend to not necessarily immersive trivalent tropical curves and pre-log curves of type $(\Gamma, h)$, if $(\Gamma, h)$ satisfies Assumption A. We give some details for the cases relevant to the enumeration problem in Subsection \ref{subsec:general_genus_one}.
+Given an immersive 3-valent tropical curve $(\Gamma, h)$ which is non-superabundant, we can construct maximally degenerate pre-log curves of type $(\Gamma, h)$ (\cite[Proposition 5.7]{NS}), and vice versa (\cite[Construction 4.4]{NS}).
+More generally, in \cite[Proposition 77]{N1}, we showed that if $(\Gamma, h)$ is a regular tropical curve, then there is a pre-log curve of type $(\Gamma, h)$ (it is not difficult to see that immersive non-superabundant tropical curves are regular).

+However, when the tropical curve $(\Gamma, h)$ is superabundant, there are examples to which pre-log curves of type $(\Gamma, h)$ do not exist, even when $(\Gamma, h)$ is an embedded tropical curve (\cite[Examples 81, 82]{N1}).
+On the other hand, in the case of genus one, there are always pre-log curves of the given type, when $(\Gamma, h)$ is an embedding (or immersion).
+We deal with the deformations of degenerate curves in these cases in Section \ref{sec:I}.
+When $(\Gamma, h)$ is not an immersion, the situation can be quite different.
+We deal with the deformation theory in these cases in Section \ref{sec:II}.

-The smoothings of the maximally degenerate curves or pre-log curves of type $(\Gamma, h)$ are given by log-smooth deformation theory \cite{KF, KK}.
+The smoothings of the maximally degenerate curves or pre-log curves of type $(\Gamma, h)$ are studied by log-smooth deformation theory \cite{KF, KK}.
 For informations about log structures relevant to our situation, see \cite[Section 7]{NS}.
 We do not repeat it here, because nothing new about log structures is required here, other than those given in \cite{NS}.